arcmantle/weave/packages/core/chronicle/docs/guide/getting-started.md

+---
+title: Getting Started with Chronicle
+description: Learn what Chronicle is and create your first observable state in minutes
+keywords: chronicle, observable, state management, getting started, tutorial
+---

 # Getting Started with Chronicle

 Welcome to Chronicle!
 This guide will help you understand what Chronicle is, why you'd use it, and how to create your first observable state in just a few minutes.